A practical guide to symptoms, precautions and health measures you can take to safeguard against the virus.

-The government has also advised that, as well as adopting good personal hygiene practices, all non-essential travel to China should be postponed.
-In addition, all travellers should monitor their health closely for two weeks upon return to Singapore and seek medical attention promptly if they feel unwell.
+The government has also advised that, as well as adopting good personal hygiene practices, all non-essential travel should be postponed.
+Avoid crowded areas, stay home (even if you only show mild symptoms) and do not ‘doctor hop’.

 What you can do

 Singapore’s Ministry of Health recommends the following:

 - Avoid contact with live animals including poultry and birds, and consumption of raw and undercooked meats

 - Avoid crowded places and close contact with people who are unwell or showing symptoms of illness

 - Wash your hands frequently with soap.
 Especially before handling food or eating, after going to toilet, or when hands are dirtied by respiratory secretions after coughing or sneezing.

 - Wear a mask if you have respiratory symptoms such as a cough or runny nose.
 If you are well, there is no need to wear a mask.